Skip to content

 To some people, partnering with a private equity firm is synonymous with large-scale negative change.
 The private equity “do anything for profit” mindset implies headcount rationalization and restructuring, facility relocation, etc. But in reality, today’s private equity firms are focused on driving value through revenue growth vs. cost reduction while offering people, processes and technology that can help owners and entrepreneurs to grow businesses, increase headcount and generate a return for all parties involved.

-Previous Enhance Lead Scoring and Competitive Targeting Using G2 and HubSpot
+Previous: Enhance Lead Scoring and Competitive Targeting Using G2 and HubSpot

 More Stories